Predicting the future of business spend, faster

 The future of supply chain network design

 Technological advancements and the increasing complexity of global markets are driving innovation in the field of supply chain network design.
-One of these innovations is integrated scenario planning.
+Static supply chain maps are being replaced by dynamic, continuous design capabilities.
+The two primary innovations leading this shift are integrated scenario planning and the deployment of agentic AI.

 Integrated scenario planning